 This graduate certificate program offers a integrated course of study for students interested in maternal and child public health (MCH) content and tools.
 Students currently enrolled in any graduate program at the University of Washington may apply.
-The certificate program is not available to in-resident students of the MCH Program.
+The certificate program is not available to epidemiology and health services students enrolled in the MCH track.

 Students may apply to the certificate program any time during the year by submitting the following items: